mahesh548/HTh-Beats-Backend/readme.md

 > 🔗 Live URL: [hthbeats-hnhvgzawb9d6h8h0.centralindia-01.azurewebsites.net](hthbeats-hnhvgzawb9d6h8h0.centralindia-01.azurewebsites.net)

-<i>This url only allows requests from our frontend (hthbeats.vercel.app). please do not use this link in your project.</i>
+<i>This url only allows requests from our frontend (hthbeats.online). please do not use this link in your project.</i>

 ---